moonstar-x/old-server-setup/docs/game-servers/arma3.md

 ### Updating Mods

-For the sake of simplicity we will just use a simple *runscript* instead of a full-fledged wrapper script.
-For this we will go to directory where *SteamCMD* is installed and we will create our little *runscript*:
+For the sake of simplicity we will just use a simple *run-script* instead of a full-fledged wrapper script.
+For this we will go to directory where *SteamCMD* is installed and we will create our little *run-script*:

     nano update_arma3.txt